Magritte-code/Magritte/docs/src/0_getting_started/2_installation.rst

 Compilation
 ***********

 Once all dependencies are in place, Magritte can be compiled.
-The compilation with MacOS requires extra care, it is detailed in this :ref:`section <link-macos_compilation>`.
+The compilation with MacOS requires extra care, it is detailed in the section :ref:`compilation on MacOS<link-macos_compilation>`.

 .. hint::